 - Minimum Grade B GCSE* English Language

-- Minimum of 128 UCAS points* under the 2017 tariff point system at A Level or equivalent qualifications
+- Minimum of 128 UCAS points* under the 2017 tariff point system at A Level

 - Minimum 2:1 degree or above in any discipline

-Please note, we only consider a candidate's 'top' 3 A-level grades and do not accept General Studies.
+Please note, we only consider a candidate's 'top' 3 A Level grades and do not accept General Studies.

 At KPMG, we look at more than just your academic results.
 We will review your application, together with your performance in our assessments, to ensure that you have the best opportunity to demonstrate your potential.
 We will be considering your strengths and achievements alongside a number of other metrics, including technical background and/or experience, to ensure that you have the skills to succeed at KPMG.